 Health care leader Jesús Garza to lead recruitment of successor

 Longtime Austin health care leader Jesús Garza has announced his intention to retire effective Aug.
 1, 2017, from his position as Senior Vice President, Ascension Healthcare, and Texas Ministry Market Executive for Ascension, the nation’s largest non-profit health system.
-In this role he also serves as President and CEO of Seton Healthcare Family in Austin.
+In this role he also serves as President and CEO of Ascension Seton in Austin.
 Ascension Texas includes Providence Healthcare Network in Waco.

-Ascension and Seton have begun a nationwide search for a new leader for the Texas Ministry Market.
+Ascension and Ascension Seton have begun a nationwide search for a new leader for the Texas Ministry Market.

 “Ascension Texas was an early adopter of health management strategies that are becoming the norm across health care,” Garza noted.
 “Now that the ministries in Waco and Austin are participating in integrated systems of care that connect people to the right care in the right setting, I feel it’s the right time to insert a leader with a new perspective.”